CrimsonBambi/Restaurant-Front/README.md

 1. Copy the Restaurant-Front repository to your chosen location on your computer
 2. Navigate to the chosen location via terminal, PowerShell, command prompt or similiar means.
+3. Install all necessary packages via command: npm i
-3. Launch the application via npm run dev
+4. Launch the application via command: npm run dev
-4. Follow the url provided by Vite
+5. Follow the url provided by Vite